What does a Environmental Health and Safety Coordinator do?

 How to become a Environmental Health and Safety Coordinator?

-Here are the steps to become an Environmental Health and Safety Coordinator:
+The following steps outline the path to becoming an Environmental Health and Safety Coordinator:

 - Earn a relevant degree.